What experience do I need to become a Travel Counsellor?

-You’ll have plenty of ways to meet with your friends and colleagues face to face; with our anniversary days, training days and our prestigious Annual Conference.
+You’ll have plenty of ways to meet your friends and colleagues; from your initial training course, to celebration days, training and our prestigious events.

-As a member of the Travel Counsellors family, we promise you’ll never feel alone.
-If you would like support at any time, our friendly and helpful Business Development team are only ever a phone call away.
+As a member of the Travel Counsellors family, you’ll never feel alone.

 How long does it take to get set up?